carbon-language/carbon-lang/README.md

 to interpret Carbon code and print its output.
 You can try it out immediately at [compiler-explorer.com](http://carbon.compiler-explorer.com/).

-To build the Carbon explorer yourself, follow these instructions:
+To build the Carbon explorer yourself, you'll need to get some dependencies setup (Bazel, Clang, libc++), and then you can follow these instructions:

 ```shell
 # Download Carbon's code.